Linkta-org/core/naming-conventions-guide.md

 # React Naming Conventions Guide

-This guide simplifies React naming conventions, making it easier for new developers to follow best practices.
-Credits to the community for establishing these standards.
+This guide highlights the importance of naming conventions in React, emphasizing their role in fostering clean, readable, and maintainable codebases.
+Adopting consistent naming conventions enhances code readability, simplifies maintenance, and facilitates effective communication within development teams.

+## Key Naming Conventions:

-## PascalCase
+### PascalCase
-### Use For:
+#### Use For:
 - **React Components:** Define components with the first letter of each word capitalized.
   ```
   const TodoList = () => {};